Waka (canoe): Ocean-going canoes

 Ocean-going waka, whatever their size, could be paddled, but achieved their best speeds when propelled by sail.
 The Polynesian settlers of New Zealand migrated to New Zealand in large waka; according to legend, some of these were possibly waka hourua, double-hulled vessels.
 The names and stories associated with those waka were passed on in oral history, but dates, names, times, and routes were frequently muddled as the descendants of the settlers multiplied and separated into iwi (tribes) and hapū (sub-tribes).
 The word waka has come to refer to an association of iwi descended from the crew of one of the migratory canoes.

 In 1992, Hekenukumai Busby built Te Aurere, a waka hourua, using traditional methods and materials.
 It has voyaged across the Pacific, to Hawaii, Tahiti, the Marquesas, New Caledonia and Norfolk Island, as well as repeatedly circumnavigating the North Island using Polynesian navigation methods.
+The Anaweka waka, discovered in 2012 at Anaweka estuary on the northwestern coast of the South Island, is a hull section portion of what is likely to have been an ocean-going waka.

 Waka ama (outrigger canoes)

 Early European explorers saw Māori using waka ama (outrigger canoes).
 "Sydney Parkinson, an artist on Captain James Cook's first voyage to New Zealand in 1769, and the German scientist Johann Reinhold Forster, who sailed with Cook in 1773, described waka fitted with outriggers (ama, amatiatia or korewa)".
 Already rare in Cook's time, waka ama had largely faded from memory by the early 19th century.
 However, the term waka ama occurs in old stories, such as the story of Māui published by Grey in 1854 and in a few old waiata; Tregear also mentions the waka ama as "a possession of the Māori", adding that "It was beneath the outrigger of such a canoe that the famous Maui crushed his wife's brother Irawaru before turning him into a dog.
 Both the double canoe and the outrigger have entirely disappeared from among the Māoris, and it is doubtful if any native now alive has seen either of them in New Zealand".

 Two outrigger floats were found in swamps along the Horowhenua coast of Cook Strait, and another float was found in Moncks Cave near Christchurch.
 All three floats were short, suggesting that Māori outriggers were small and used only in sheltered waters.

 The Māori words for the parts of the outrigger, such as ama and kiato, recorded in the early years of European settlement, suggest that Māori outrigger canoes were similar in form to those known from central Polynesia.

 Since the 1990s, waka ama racing, introduced from Pacific nations into New Zealand during the 1980s and 1990s, using high-tech canoes of Hawaiian or Tahitian design and with the ingenious support of work schemes, has become an increasingly popular sport among Māori, often performed as part of cultural festivals held in summer.